-ARTICLE III.
+ARTICLE 3.
 NO STRIKE/NO LOCKOUT

-A. The Union and its officials, and/or its affiliates agree not to cause, support, encourage or condone any action against or any interference with the operations of the University during the term of this Agreement, nor shall any Employee or Employees concertedly take part in such an action.
-Interference with the operations of the University includes, but is not limited to strike, work stoppage, sit down, slow down, curtailment of work, or restriction of production at any location on the University premises or restriction to the unlimited right of ingress and egress of University premises.
+- A. The Union and its officials, and/or its affiliates agree not to cause, support, encourage or condone any action against or any interference with the operations of the University during the term of this Agreement, nor shall any Employee or Employees concertedly take part in such an action.
+Interference with the operations of the University includes, but is not limited to strike, work stoppage, sit down, slow down, curtailment of work, or restriction of production at any location on the University premises or restriction to the unlimited right of ingress and egress of University premises. - B. In the event of any such action or interference and on notice from the University, the Union, without any delay, shall take affirmative steps to prevent and bring about the termination of such action or interference. - C. The Employer shall not lock out any Employees during the term of this Agreement.